New GM electric truck faces competition and skeptical buyers

 The initial Silverado work truck, and a version for consumers that comes out in the fall of 2023, will be able to travel 400 miles on a single charge.
 It can handle direct-current fast chargers and get up to 100 miles of range in 10 minutes.

-The truck will map a driver’s route, showing the optimal charging stations along the way, said Nicole Kraatz, chief engineer on the truck.
-GM has agreements with 10 major charging companies for buyers to seamlessly use their stations, Chevrolet Marketing Vice President Steve Majoros said.
+To ease anxiety over running out of juice, the truck will map a driver’s route, showing the optimal charging stations along the way, said Nichole Kraatz, chief engineer on the truck.
+“It’s really important that we integrate that for the customer so they don’t feel that pressure and pain point and anxiety about not having enough charge to get through their drive,” she said.

 The trucks also offer up to 10 outlets to power electric tools at job sites and can go from zero to 60 mph in as little as 4.5 seconds.
 Initially they will tow up to 10,000 pounds and carry up to 1,300 pounds in the bed, but later versions will tow up to 20,000 pounds.

-Note: This story has been corrected to fix the spelling of Chief Engineer Nichole Kraatz’s first name.